Pilot

 Photo credit: Jake Burke | Flickr

-Irrigation may improve agricultural productivity by allowing farmers to cultivate multiple harvests per year, grow water-intensive crops, and reduce production uncertainty.
-However, poor water management practices lead to groundwater depletion.
-One reason that farmers may not adopt efficient irrigation practices is lack of financial incentives to do so; in many regions, farmers do not pay to use groundwater nor for the electricity required for water extraction.
-Another reason may be lack of information on how much water is optimal for the plant versus what is actually applied.
-Smart irrigation technologies, such as soil sensors placed on the ground near the base of the plant, measure water content in the soil and can determine optimal water usage.
-However, small-scale producers rarely have access to technologies that provide optimal water usage information.
+Irrigation may improve agricultural productivity by allowing farmers to cultivate multiple harvests per year, grow water-intensive crops, and reduce production uncertainty by decoupling production from the weather.
+However, poor water management practices can lead to groundwater depletion.
+One reason that farmers may not adopt efficient irrigation practices is lack of financial incentives to do so; in many regions, farmers pay neither for groundwater use nor for the electricity required for water extraction.
+Another reason may be lack of information on how much water is optimal for crops versus what is actually applied.
+Smart ICT based irrigation technologies can help determine optimal water usage by combining remotely sensed imaging, algorithmic analysis, and weather forecasts.
+Several technologies of this kind been introduced in recent years, raising hope they can also help smallholder farmers to achieve more precision in their irrigation.